zipscene/unimodel-core/README.md

 - `fields` - An array of field names to return, by default all fields are returned
 - `total` - If set to boolean `true`, the returned result array also contains a property called `total` which contains the total number of results without the limit.
+- `sort` - An array of field names to sort by.
+Each field name can be optionally prefixed with `-` to reverse its sort order.

 ```js
 model.find(